 For benign prostate hypertrophy, there are various treatment options that may be employed.
 There are a lot of medications available in the market, which work to either shrink or relax the prostate gland muscles.
 In the event that less radical methods of treatment fail, the last resort would be the surgical removal of the excess prostate tissue.
 This standard surgical procedure is known as the transurethral resection of the prostate (TURP).
 It employs the use of an endoscope, a tube that has a camera and a sharp instrument to cut away the excess prostate tissue.

 Thousands of men who die each year from prostate cancer could have been saved if they were diagnosed early enough for treatment to be effective.
 In most cases, prostate cancer does not present with serious signs and symptoms, and can only be palpated once the disease has become terminal.
 Therefore, many cancer experts highly encourage prostate cancer screening tests be performed regularly especially for older men.
 Prostate-specific antigen (PSA) test is a blood analysis that is currently available as a screening test.
 PSA is a tumor marker often found to be elevated in men with prostate cancer.
 Once prostate cancer is diagnosed, patients can undergo appropriate therapy depending on their stage.
+The earlier the prostate cancer treatment is carried out the higher the chances of full recovery and reversal of symptoms caused by the disease.
 Terminal prostate cancer may still be treated but not completely cured, that’s why early diagnosis is a key in the good prognosis of the patient.

 Since the risk of acquiring prostate disorders increases* with age, it is important to take care of the prostate gland early on.
 There are a lot of prostate supplements available over the counter, but it is also important to consider which of these would be effective.
+The men can also improve* prostate prevention by eating a healthy diet and exercising regularly.
 The key point here is to prevent the prostate gland from outgrowing itself; thus, maintaining its normal size.

 Having a healthy and good overall well-being would contribute a lot in maintaining a healthy prostate.
 In order to truly relish the joys of aging and retirement, men should not just be prepared financially; men should also bank on their health and physical well-being to be completely equipped.